Policybridge

 How does Policybridge spend its money?

 Policybridge directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Policybridge tax-deductible?